jacksonianrtaylor/movie_rec_proj/README.md

     svd:
-    [-The matrix factorization is created with the svd function on the normalized ratings -Then each factor is truncated to 20 "componenets" -Then the factors are multiplied together to make a new array with the same dimesion as the (normalized ratings)... but points with a normalized rating of zero now have a more informed normalized rating based on the similairy between other users
+        The matrix factorization is created with the svd function on the normalized ratings.
+        Then each factor is truncated to n (currently 10) "components".
+        Then the factors are multiplied together to make a new array with the same dimesion as the (normalized ratings)... but where the target ratings once were normalized to 0, new normalized predictions takes its place.
-    -therefore the target ratings can be predicted

-    -then this array is scaled back into an array of ratings from (1-5) and the once normalized ratings... have in place of it, a reasonable rating prediction of the target movie
+        Then this array is scaled back into an array of ratings from (1-5)... giving a real and more reasonable rating prediction of the target movie than the movies averge rating.

-    -The predicted rating for the target movies for every user is found by acessing the -corresponding index location of the target movie for each user]
+    The predicted rating for the target movies for every user is found by acessing the corresponding index location of the target movie for each user

-    -These predicted ratings fed into feature_3 are used to train the model
+    These predicted ratings fed into feature_3 are used to train the model

 Test operation (similair to train operation):